Initiative: Covenantal Pluralism

 A Diverse Team of Experts

-We’re inviting religious leaders and bridge builders, scholars and educators, practitioners, and policymakers from across the globe to help guide our efforts in Covenantal Pluralism.
-These passionate professionals are those who are doing the work and making an impact while regularly interacting and sharing resources with each other.
+We’re inviting religious leaders and bridge-builders, scholars and educators, and practitioners and policymakers from across the globe to help guide our efforts in covenantal pluralism.
+These passionate professionals are doing the work and making an impact while regularly interacting and sharing resources.

 Covenantal Pluralism Investment